North Wollongong

 North Wollongong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects that may affect this region.
-Notable ones include Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Mount Ousley Interchange, 21 Auburn Street, Wollongong, and Wollongong to Coniston Rail Infrastructure Upgrade.
-The following list details those most likely to be relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified thirteen projects likely impacting the region.
+Key initiatives include Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Mount Ousley Interchange, 21 Auburn Street, Wollongong, and Wollongong to Coniston Rail Infrastructure Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.